Protection of the Great Barrier Reef

 We offer guests tours of the Research Station where they have the opportunity to speak to marine staff who live and work in the surrounds, who can provide insights on the day to day health of the marine environment as well as advances in reef conservation and research breakthroughs.

-Lizard Island is also a founding member of the Citizens of the Great Barrier Reef and a member of the National Geographic Unique Lodges Program, further emphasising our dedication to protecting our natural and cultural surrounds to ensure it remains for generations to come.
+Lizard Island is also a founding member of the Citizens of the Great Barrier Reef, further emphasising our dedication to protecting our natural and cultural surrounds to ensure it remains for generations to come.

 Protection of cultural heritage